jchr1st/workshop_howto/index.rst

   - Reserves HPOC if Marketing cluster is unavailable
   - Creates Event Specific Bootcamp from template in the Hands on Workshop platform
-  - Takes the created digital workbook link, and sends the to attendees before the bootcamp
+  - Takes the created digital workbook link, and sends the to attendees before the Bootcamp
   - Stages the Marketing Cluster (or HPOC) with staging script

 Account/Partner Based Bootcamp